 A loud machine may be an indicator that something’s wrong with the washer.
 In fact, having a loud washing machine is not only an annoyance but potentially a hazard.
 After all, paying for flood repairs is much more expensive than repairing the appliance on time.

 Actually, the most common cause of loud washers is a faulty pulley, which is the part that makes the barrel spin.
 Fortunately, that issue is fixable.
 But, if you end up needing to replace your machine, you might consider getting a top-loading one, which should be quieter.
+You can check out our article about the best quiet washing machines for more info.

 However, if you’ve found nothing wrong with your machine, it may mean that it’s just a bit too powerful to be silent.
 Actually, if your repair technician already has the machine open, you might want to paste some sound deadening materials to the inside of the machine.
 These materials are great at preventing sheet metal on cars from vibrating, so they should work for your machine as well.